gustavoconforti/http-json-logger/README.md

 # HTTP JSON Logger

-This project provides a simple HTTP endpoint that allows you to receive HTTP POST requests with JSON payloads and store the data in a log file.
-Useful for integration with log analysis tools that do not offer this feature but are able to consume local log files.
+This project provides a simple HTTP endpoint that allows you to receive HTTP POST requests with JSON payloads, store the data in a log file and send it to a syslog capable server.
+Useful for integration with log analysis tools that do not offer this feature but are able to consume local log files or receive syslog messages.

 ## Prerequisites